-NO. 1 COMBAT COMMUNICATIONS SOUADRON -WILLIAMTOWN DETACHMENT No.1 Combat Communications Squadron (1CCS) is Air Force's only specialist expeditionary communication and information systems (CIS) squadron.
+NO. 1 COMBAT COMMUNICATIONS SQUADRON -WILLIAMTOWN DETACHMENT No.1 Combat.
+Communications Squadron (1CCS) is Air Force's only specialist expeditionary communication and information systems (CIS) squadron.
 Headquartered at RAAF Base Amberley, the squadron has detachments at Amberley, Edinburgh and at Williamtown.
 Formed in 1965, the squadron's role has evolved from basic field communication centres and radio networks, to now providing IT systems through deployable networking solutions.
 The CIS elements from 1CCS scale from small, agile teams supporting a few users, to providing CIS solutions for large scale, expeditionary airbase activations.
-The ICCS mission is to provide assured Network Operations capability to enable the conduct of expeditionary air operations in support of the Joint Force. ♠ Australian and New Zealand environmental health team, from left, Lieutenant Christopher Buerkeman, Flight Lieutenant Michael Hong and Flying Officer Kimi Ahluwalia assess potability of local drinking water in support of the local council of Napier, New Zealand.
+The 1CCS mission is to provide assured network operations capability to enable the conduct of expeditionary air operations in support of the joint force. ↑ Aviators from 2EHS treating a patient during a mass casualty exercise at RAAF Base Williamtown.
 WILLIAMTOWN HEALTH CENTRE WLMHC provides health care to ADF members and ensures the health preparedness of all ADF personnel posted to the Newcastle area.
-Health Service delivery is provided by a mix of ADF, APS and contracted civilian staff.
-WLMHC is part of Joint Health Unit Northern NSW, Joint Health Command.
-The Health Centre, on the corner of McNamara and Henderson Roads, provides sick parade, dental. pharmacy, mental health and psychology services, and occupational rehabilitation support for ADF personnel.
+Health Service delivery is provided by a mix of ADF.
+APS and contracted civilian staff.
+WLMHC is part of Joint Health Unit Northern NSW.
+Joint Health Command.
+The Health Centre, on the corner of McNamara and Henderson Roads, provides sick parade, dental, pharmacy, mental health and psychology services, and occupational rehabilitation support for ADF personnel.
 With augmentation from 2EHS, WLMHC enables a health response for local military flying and an airfield emergency health response.
 Opening Hours 7.30am-3.30pm Monday to Thursday, 7.30am-2.30pm Friday.

+Sick parade: 7.30-10am daily.

-Sick parade: 7.30-3pm Monday to Thursday, 7.30am-2pm Friday.
-Sick parade B shift only: 3.30-4.30pm.
-Dental: 7.30am-4pm Monday to Friday.
+Dental: 7.30am-3.30pm Monday to Friday.

-Dental sick parade: 7.45-8.15am Monday to Friday.
+Dental sick parade: 7.45-8.15am daily.